uvsingh2706/uvsingh2706/README.md

 - 👋 Hi, I’m @uvsingh2706
 - 👀 I’m interested in web dev and open source contribution
 - 🌱 I’m currently learning frontend skills
-- 📫 for contacting me dm me on my linkedin:- linkedin.com/in/yuvrajsingh-chouhan-9a76b1202
+- 📫 for contacting me :- linkedin.com/in/yuvrajsingh-chouhan-9a76b1202 or ys030198@gmail.com
+-

 <!---